ASNA/SunFarm/docs/remove-redundant-green-screen-info.md

 ><sub>Note: For convenience, Visual Studio Solution Explorer, shows the Model file under the Markup file in the Website file structure.</sub>

 Visual Studio intellisense,  allows to jump back and forth, between symbols defined in the Markup and the Model.
-For example, positioning the cursor in the markup on top of DdsDecField `For=“SFLC.SFL1[rrn].SFSEL"` and pressing `F12` (*Go To Definition*), will take you to the Model’s definition for the `SFLC` (Subfile record Controller)’s field *SFLSEL*.
+For example, positioning the cursor in the markup on top of DdsDecField `For="SFLC.SFL1[rrn].SFSEL"` and pressing `F12` (*Go To Definition*), will take you to the Model’s definition for the `SFLC` (Subfile record Controller)’s field `SFLSEL`.

 ### Model's Code